Harkmac Construction Building Site Drainage Installation

 Can I Connect Rainwater and Foul Water Drains?

-What Is the Lifespan of Underground Drainage Pipes?
+What is the Lifespan of Underground Drainage Pipes?

 The lifespan of underground drainage pipes varies depending on the material used.
-PVC, HDPE and clay pipes typically last between 50 to 100 years, while concrete pipes have a slightly longer lifespan, ranging from 70 to 100 years.
+PVC, HDPE and clay pipes typically last between 50 and 100 years, while concrete pipes have a slightly longer lifespan, ranging from 70 to 100 years.
+Regular maintenance can help extend the lifespan of these pipes, ensuring their continued effectiveness and durability.

 What is the Role of a Gully in a Drainage System?

 A gully is a component of a drainage system designed to collect and transport surface water.
 It typically has a grate on top to catch debris while allowing water to enter the drain.
-Gullies are commonly used around buildings, driveways, and roads to prevent flooding.
+Gullies are commonly used around buildings, driveways and roads to prevent flooding.

-How Do I Prevent Blockages in Underground Drains?
+How do I Prevent Blockages in Underground Drains?

 Preventing blockages in underground drains involves a combination of regular maintenance and good practices.